jcardtel/user-feedback/README.md

 ---

-This repository is the main channel for sharing feedback to builders, IDEs and the GitHub product team during the public beta of Copilot Extensions.
+This repository is the main channel for sharing feedback to builders, IDEs and the GitHub product team during the public preview of Copilot Extensions.

 For release updates from the GitHub Product Team, please visit our [Community Discussions forum](https://github.com/copilot-extensions/user-feedback#).